Once a Thief (1965 film): Production

 The story was based on the personal experiences of screenwriter Zekial Marko; he had written the novel The Big Grab, which was adapted into Any Number Can Win, a big hit for Delon.
 Once a Thief was based on Marko's novel Scratch a Thief and this was his first screenplay.
 Marko had a small role in the film and spent time in jail on criminal charges during the shoot.

 Critical reception

 A. H. Weiler of The New York Times wrote that the film was not as good as similar genre pictures, but praised the accuracy of its gangster dialogue:

-Filmink argued "ikt was not a bad movie and at least had aspirations to quality, but it just... couldn’t quite live up to its ambition."
+Filmink argued "It was not a bad movie and at least had aspirations to quality, but it just... couldn’t quite live up to its ambition."

 The film was not a success at the box office.